-“We’ll get used to it,” said the planet.
-“For simplicity we’ll call you Akayama, and I’m still the Hurricane Planet, even though the professor is present in both vessels.”
+“Nothing to it,” said the planet.
+“You’re still Akayama and I’m still the Hurricane Planet, even though the professor is present in both vessels.”

 “I know what sub-aqueous extrusion is,” said the planet.
 “I know everything you know.”

 “Of course, of course.”
 Akayama felt the floor rise from the planet’s core.
-“What life-forms are we aiming to generate?
-We need organisms with at least a nervous system if we want to transfer minds into them.”
+“What life-forms are we aiming to generate first?
+We eventually need organisms with a nervous-system if we want to transfer minds into them.”

-“We’ve got the genetic data for squids, birds, and people.”
+“We’ve got the genomes for squids, birds, and people.”

 She tossed the roach.
 The wall opened to catch it.
-“You also have the genetic data for earthworms; they were my first animal test-subjects when I developed mind-merging, because they’re segmented and almost radially symmetrical, so they’re easy to work with.
-They’re in the legacy files, alongside the fruit-trees.”
+“You also have the genomes for earthworms.
+They were my first animal test-subjects when I developed mind-merging because they’re segmented and almost radially symmetrical.
+They’re in the legacy-files alongside the fruit-trees.”